tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 ### Overriding stream names
 Stream names are generated based on the generic record types.
 They are pluralized with Pluralize.NET package

 **By default the generated from item names such as stream and table names are pluralized**.
-This behaviour could be switched off with the following `ShouldPluralizeStreamName` configuration.
+This behavior could be switched off with the following `ShouldPluralizeStreamName` configuration.

 ```C#
 context.CreateQueryStream<Person>();